Stop Working Full-Time Earlier: How Much Do You Need?

 Podcast links

-Ok, sure, these podcasts are a bit investment wonky, but you can listen to Bill Bengen discuss the 4% rule.
+These podcasts are a bit investment-wonky, but you can listen to Bill Bengen actually discuss the 4% rule.

 * I receive a small referral amount to my Fundrise balance if you open a Fundrise account.
 They also give you the same amount to invest!